andrewtdiz/opentui/packages/core/docs/getting-started.md

 ## Next Steps

 - Explore the [examples](../src/examples) directory for more complex use cases
-- Check out the React and Solid integrations for declarative UI development
+- Check out the Solid integration for declarative UI development